 What are the 50 tasks?
 Knowing what the challenges are can help parents and friends watch for signs that their children may be participating.
 Although the tasks may change over time, the following 50 tasks listed below were reported on Russian and Lithuanian websites as being associated with the Challenge.
 The tasks were originally found by native speakers on Reddit here.
 It is believed that the Blue Whale challenge originated on Russian social media.

-A man was arrested in Russia for starting the challenge, and he has admitted to trying to use psychological manipulation to convince teen girls to kill themselves.
+A man was arrested in Russia for starting the challenge, and he admitted to trying to use psychological manipulation to convince teen girls to kill themselves.
 (Note: If you came here after hearing about the Momo Challenge, you can learn more about Momo in Heavy’s story here.)

 The 50 Tasks